 Many elementary school children think the use of paper is destroying forests; however, research shows that sustainable forestry is preserving and protecting woodlands for kids and future generations.
 Hammermill wanted to begin changing this perception, starting with kindergarten- through fifth-graders.

 We developed an activity toolkit that teaches how sustainable forests work and how paper is made.
 Since research shows that young children retain information better when they engage with activities and learning material on paper (rather than on a computer screen or tablet), we naturally leveraged paper as both the message and the medium.

 Our program adheres to the Common Core standards, so teachers may use it to reinforce Science, Technology, Engineering and Mathematical concepts.
 Early testing with small groups of teachers showed their enthusiastic embrace of the materials.

-Hammermill paper and its parent, International paper, have a longtime commitment to responsible forest stewardship.
+Hammermill and its parent, International Paper, have a longtime commitment to responsible forest stewardship.

 Public perception that using paper and wood products destroys forests continues, however.
 Hammermill sought our help to change that perception.
 Recognizing that young children think harvesting trees is bad for the environment, we recommended reaching out to elementary school-aged kids with an educational program that teaches about sustainable forestry and papermaking.

 We proposed an activity book and supporting materials that would marry with Common Core educational standards teach students to form conclusions by thinking through evidence.
 Education experts say there’s strong demand for hands-on activities that teachers can weave into existing curriculum.
 So we developed a multi-part program called “Paper is Power,” creating the name, logo and supporting materials.